borglab/gtsam.org/_posts/2020-08-30-Laplacian.md

 **4. The eigenvector associated with the Fiedler value, also called the "Fiedler vector", is the direction in space that incurs the least error in the scalar synchronization problem.**

 Per the spectral clustering idea, it can also be used to partition the graph into two parts, even if the graph is not disconnected.
-This can be appreciated by plotting the Fiedler vector for the orginal mountain top:
+This can be appreciated by plotting the Fiedler vector for the original mountain top:

 ```